 These blinds can insulate doors and windows as well as drapes.
 They come in varying weights and thicknesses and are capable of room darkening as well.
 Depending on their colour and the material used in their construction, vertical blinds are also capable of allowing light to shine through them while they are closed, softly illuminating the room with a practical level of light.
 Vertical blinds are always a practical and versatile window treatment.
 Low maintenance vertical blinds are a great alternative to drapes and curtains.

 Cleaning Vertical Blinds

 Cleaning vertical blinds is often a matter of simply wiping with a soft, wet cloth to spot clean, or vacuuming with a wand to remove dust.
-Keeping these blinds clean is not complicated or time consuming.
-If the vertical blinds are constructed of a fabric, steaming cleaning will not only remove spots but will kill any dust mites and mold.
-Vertical blinds are less likely to allow dust to gather on the surface than are horizontal blinds.
+Keeping these blinds clean is not complicated or time-consuming.
+If the vertical blinds are constructed of a fabric, steaming cleaning will not only remove spots but will kill any dust mites and mould.
+Vertical blinds are less likely to allow dust to gather on the surface that is horizontal blinds.
 This is due only to their orientation.